 Sometimes, performance bonds are treated like retention.

 Again, we’re discussing international performance bonds.
-In the article below, it goes through some significant discussion as to how performance bonds work.
-In it, it further talks about how standard form agreements in Australia have a retention piece to them or at the very least a performance bond clause.
-Thus, it appears that the performance bond clauses are really being used more in the maintenance way, or at the very minimal amount, they are being used as an incentive to perform the contract according to its terms.
+In the article below, it goes through some significant discussion as to how these work and what the differences are.
+It further talks about how standard form agreements in Australia have a retention piece to them or at the very least a performance bond clause.
+Thus, it appears that the these clauses are really being used more in the maintenance way, or at the very minimal amount, they are being used as an incentive to perform the contract according to its terms.

 Construction contracts, which include the Standards Australia suite of standard form contracts, all have some form of retention or performance bond clause in them.